 The genesis of Mackenzie’s Mission was Mackenzie’s diagnosis, when Rachael—who confesses to not be a writer—was looking for a way in which to remember her daughter.
 It started on Instagram (@mylifeof_love), where her posts gained a following.
 Next came a blog when people wanted to find out more about genetic carrier screening, and this was soon followed by the book.

-What Rachael didn’t expect was that she would go on to include in the book the multiple rounds of IVF that she and Jonathan had to go through, as well as the grief that they’re still facing, both with failed IVF attempts and the loss of Mackenzie’s siblings, including Bella and Leo (in February this year).
+What Rachael didn’t expect was that she would go on to include in the book the multiple rounds of IVF that she and Jonathan had to go through, as well as the grief that they then have to face, both with failed IVF attempts and the loss of Mackenzie’s siblings, including Bella and Leo.

 While chatting with Rachael on the phone, I noticed she sounded a little stressed and worried.
 It wasn’t long before I discovered why: She was awaiting the results of their embryos from their latest round of IVF—which was put on hold for a few months due to COVID-19 restrictions.